Discovering the magic of the Anjou wine region : a one-day road trip through Savennières, Coteaux du Layon and Coteaux de l’Aubance.

 If you want to prepare a great wine tasting in Angers, we have great tools to help you prepare it and make your trip to Coteaux du Layon, Savennières and the Aubance valley a success.

-Below, the Anjou region wine map and a list of Anjou wineries worth visiting.
 Enjoy your wine tasting in Anjou, Loire Valley, France!

-Anjou wine region map
+List of Anjou wine region appellations

 - Cabernet d’Anjou, rosé wines (2600 hectares)